Haninkhdour963/Tasheel/README.md

 Smart recommendations to guide users toward suitable services.

 🎨 Frontend Template Integration (JobEntry)
-The platform is visually powered by the JobEntry template by ThemeWagon.
+The platform is visually powered by the JobEntry template by ThemeWagon https://themewagon.github.io/jobentry/  .
 This professional, mobile-friendly HTML/CSS theme is repurposed to serve dynamic content such as:

 Lists of services and tasks